app-project1/fake-caller-app/README.md

 **Optional Nice-to-have Stories**

 - [ ] User can schedule an incoming phone call.
+- [ ] User can view a transcript of the phone call.
 - [ ] User can add a list of contacts of their choice.
 - [ ] User can make customized fake calls to different contacts.
 - [ ] User can even fake Facetime.